Exploring the boundary of quantum correlations with a time-domain optical processor

 Our proposed three-context GHZ-type paradox would be worth an experimental test, both because it uses the least possible number of orthonormal basis and that a noncontextuality inequality with a high quantum--classical ratio of $3/2$ can be checked via its comprised measurements.
 According to Eq.\,(\ref{eq:ghz-3ctx}), to observe such a paradox, it is sufficient to measure the projection probability of the initial state on various measurement basis, and additionally to confirm the orthogonality of measurements corresponding to mutually exclusive events.
 The procedure is akin to Cabello's simplified method for testing contextuality using prepare-and-measure experiments\,\cite{Cabello16} with graph-theoretic approach-based inequalities: as shown in Fig.\,\ref{fig:setup}(a) and (b), it has the merit of requiring no sequential, non-demolition measurements.

-However, the requirement of high-dimensional measurements poses a significant challenge for experimentally observing the three-context GHZ-type paradox.
-While such measurements would in principle be amenable in a multi-qubit system, due to the complicated form of the projectors, they will require many entangling operations and suffer from decreased accuracy.
-Noticing this point, we chose to use the photons as a natural courier for encoding high-dimensional quantum information. \add{Our endeavor made use of the observation that a strong coherent light can provide a faithful phase reference---often called a ``local oscillator'' in the context of continuous-variable quantum optics, allowing the extraction of a photonic object's full complex amplitude information.
-With this information, we were able to devise a strategy to decompose a high-dimensional measurement into relatively lower-dimensional subspaces, thus greatly enhancing the scalability of the platform and facilitating the experiment. }
+However, the requirement of high-dimensional measurements poses a substantial challenge for experimentally observing the three-context GHZ-type paradox.
+While such measurements would in principle be amenable in a multi-qubit system available in different platforms\,\cite{ylchi23, mqiao24, zhbao24}, due to the complicated form of the projectors, they will require many entangling operations and suffer from decreased accuracy.
+Noticing this point, we chose to use the photons as a natural courier for encoding high-dimensional quantum information.
+Our endeavor made use of the observation that a strong coherent light can provide a faithful phase reference---often called a ``local oscillator'' in the context of continuous-variable quantum optics, allowing the extraction of a photonic object's full complex amplitude information.
+With this information, we were able to devise a strategy to decompose a high-dimensional measurement into relatively lower-dimensional subspaces, thus greatly enhancing the scalability of the platform and facilitating the experiment.
+Despite the highly desirable scalability, our current setup is not fully compatible with a noncontextual theory description; therefore, we could not claim the experiment to be a test of contextuality in a strict sense.
+However, this can be fixed by changing the last measurement stage back to photodetection, as we will discuss close to the end of the paper.

 We utilized the time-bin degree of freedom of light to encode the analogous time-bin qudit and implement the prepare-and-measure experiment.
 The choice of degree of freedom is due to that it can best accommodate the requirement of a local oscillator.
 Concretely, we used the following encoding method to map a $d$-dimensional quantum state onto a series of pulsed coherent states: